kapelabulungu/Sample-Constituency-Ward-Info-Website/README.md

 README.md

-👨🏾‍💻 Author
+👨🏾‍💻 Author:
-Paul Kapelabulunhu
+Paul Kapelabulungu
-📍 Lusaka, Zambia
+📍: Lusaka, Zambia
-🔗 LinkedIn | GitHub

 🤝 Contributing
 Pull requests are welcome!
 If you’d like to expand the dataset, improve UI, or localize content, feel free to fork and collaborate.